ARM-software/abi-aa/aaelf64/aaelf64.rst

 We expect that each operating system that adopts components of this ABI specification will specify additional requirements and constraints that must be met by application code in binary form and the code-generation tools that generate such code.

-As an example of the kind of issue that must be addressed `Linux Platform ABI (example only)`_, below, lists some of the issues addressed by the *Linux Standard Base* [LSB_] specifications.
+As an example of the kind of issue that must be addressed, `Linux Platform ABI (example only)`_ lists some of the issues addressed by the *Linux Standard Base* [LSB_] specifications.

 Linux Platform ABI (example only)